kjeiun/amuse/src/lm/README.md

 Run this command from the repository root.

-Set `YOUR_DATASET_DIR` in the script to the root directory used by the FineWeb loader.
+Set `YOUR_DATASET_DIR` in the script to the root directory used by the FineWeb-100B loader.

 ## AMUSE Arguments